Technologicat/unpythonic/README.md

 # Unpythonic: Python meets Lisp and Haskell

 In the spirit of [toolz](https://github.com/pytoolz/toolz), we provide missing features for Python, mainly from the list processing tradition, but with some Haskellisms mixed in.
-We place a special emphasis on **clear, pythonic syntax**.
+We place a special emphasis on **clear, pythonic syntax**, and **making features work together**.

-We also provide extensions to the Python language as a set of [syntactic macros](https://en.wikipedia.org/wiki/Macro_(computer_science)#Syntactic_macros) that are designed to work together.
+We also provide extensions to the Python language as a set of [syntactic macros](https://en.wikipedia.org/wiki/Macro_(computer_science)#Syntactic_macros).
 Each macro adds an orthogonal piece of functionality that can (mostly) be mixed and matched with the others.

+We have three kinds of features, in increasing order of [magic](https://macropy3.readthedocs.io/en/latest/discussion.html#levels-of-magic):

+ - Pure Python (e.g. batteries for `itertools`),
+ - Macros driving a pure Python core (e.g. `do`, `let`),
+ - Pure macros (e.g. `continuations`, `lazify`, `dbg`).

+Which category a particular feature appears in depends on its purpose, as well as ease-of-use considerations.
+See our [design notes](doc/design-notes.md) for more information.

 ### Dependencies